jballanc/logicbuzz/README.md

-# logicbuzz
+# Logic Buzz

-A Clojure library designed to ... well, that part is up to you.
+A different take on a classic.

 ## Usage

-FIXME
+Using Leiningen, just run: `lein run`

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Joshua Ballanco

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the BSD 2-Clause License.
+See COPYING for full details.